cscade/MooCS/README.markdown

 -----------------
 The interface layer is composed of three key parts:

-1. A JavaScript global object `MooCS` providing the actual interface to the BCS unit, using AJAX communications
+1. A JavaScript global namespace `MooCS` providing the tools to interface to the BCS unit, using AJAX communications
 2. The excellent open source [MooTools][moo] JavaScript library
 3. A PHP back end script utilizing cURL to communicate with the BCS unit